 How to Remove Negative Feedback on Amazon

-Two Paths for Amazon Negative Feedback Removal
+Amazon Rules for Negative Feedback Removal

 Contains profane or obscene content - Some words are definitely inappropriate, but others may be less obvious.
 Amazon says it will remove words "commonly understood to be obscene or profane," so be prepared to defend your argument for words that fall into the gray area.